beingadityak/kubernetes-terraform/README.md

 # DevOps assignment
-* CWe would like to host this application on kubernetes.
+* We would like to host this application on kubernetes.
 Follow readme to get application started.
 You will need PostgresSQL and Node.js runtime

 ### Requirements